-TELL Students 🝙 🔎
+TELL Students 🚳 🔑

 John Sutter and James Marshall needed to deepen the stream to run the sawmill because a deeper stream could provide more water flow.
-This was necessary to have enough water power to operate the sawmill's machinery.
+This increased flow was needed to get enough water power to operate the sawmill's machinery.
 Sawmills require a lot of power to cut through large logs, and in the 1840s, this power typically came from waterwheels.
 A waterwheel needs a strong, steady flow of water to turn efficiently and consistently.
 A waterwheel is a type of device that takes advantage of flowing or falling water to generate power by using a set of paddles mounted around a wheel.
-[Reference Waterwheel Image] On January 24, while checking on things, Marshall saw something shiny in the river.
+[Reference Waterwheel Image] On January 24, Marshall saw something shiny in the river.
 It sparkled in the sunlight and caught his eye - little did he know, this discovery was about to start a huge event in history!
 Let's watch another episode of Star Spangled Adventures to learn more!